iaiting/vduclient/README.md

 2.)
 Grab a release version of `VDUClient.exe` and run (Debug version requires Visual Studio debug libraries)

 ## Setting up developing environment

 Requires Visual Studio 2019, Build tools v142, MFC+ATL for build tools v142

 1.)
-Install WinFSP with Developer Option (selectable during installation)
+Install WinFsP with the Developer Option selected during installation

 2.)
 Download VDUClient repository, launch `.sln` file

 3.)
-Compile as release/debug x64
+Compile as Release/x64

 4.)
 Run `VDUClient.exe`

-NOTE: If  include file `winfsp.hpp` wont be pre-installed, you need to manually download it from https://raw.githubusercontent.com/billziss-gh/winfsp/master/inc/winfsp/winfsp.hpp and copy into your `WinFsp\inc\winfsp` installation folder!
+NOTE: If the include file `winfsp.hpp` wont be pre-installed in some cases, you need to manually download it from https://raw.githubusercontent.com/billziss-gh/winfsp/master/inc/winfsp/winfsp.hpp and copy into your `WinFsp\inc\winfsp` installation folder!

 ## Launch options

 - `-silent`       Program window starts up hidden and minimized to tray
 - `-testmode`     Program starts in test mode, where it reads actions and executes them.
-For more information see `test.py`
+For more information see contents of `test.py`
+- `-insecure` Disables certificate validation - for debug/test purposes

 # VDU Mock Server

 ## Requirements

-Python3
+Python3.

 ## Setting up the server
-Make sure to `pip install` required libraries

 1.)
 Edit server settings at the top of the file to your liking